lancedb/lancedb/docs/src/index.md

 # Welcome to LanceDB's Documentation

-LanceDB is an open-source database for vector-search built with persistent storage, which greatly simplifies retrivial, filtering and management of embeddings.
+LanceDB is an open-source database for vector-search built with persistent storage, which greatly simplifies retrevial, filtering and management of embeddings.

 The key features of LanceDB include: